ntzm/RedditGuesser/README.md

 # Reddit Guesser

-Type in two subreddits, and decide which title belongs to which subreddit!
+Enter some subreddits and try to guess which title belongs to which subreddit!

 [Live example](http://www.natzim.me/reddit-guesser/)